How to Tell If It’s Time for a Roof Upgrade in Ohio

 Take time to inspect the attic or crawlspace below the roof of your Ohio property.
 If you notice any light coming in from the roof, leaks, or any obvious wet spots on the walls or floor of the attic space, these are signs to address as soon as possible.
 A damaged roof will allow water to enter your home, seeping into the support structures, drywall, ceilings, and other areas.
 Eventually, this water damage will deteriorate these structures as well as open the door for mold growth.

 Water damage can lead to very costly repairs for any structure.
-Whether you own a home or commercial building in Ohio, consider water damage a sign that you should repair or replace the roof as soon as possible.
+If you own a home in Ohio, consider water damage a sign that you should repair or replace the roof as soon as possible.
 If water seeps into your roof, it could eventually make its way through the entirety of your home, potentially damaging the interior walls, floors, or even the concrete slab in your basement.
 This can easily become a very expensive problem.
-It may go unnoticed for quite a while, too, and the stagnant water that accumulates throughout your home can become a major health hazard.
+It may go unnoticed for quite a while, and the stagnant water that accumulates throughout your home can become a major health hazard.

 A Very Old Existing Roof

 If you decide to replace a very old asphalt shingle roof, consider the benefits of upgrading to a metal roof.
-A professionally installed metal roof can easily last for 75 years with minimal maintenance.
+A professionally installed metal roof can easily last up to 50 years with minimal maintenance.

 Poor Shingle Quality